Non-Hodgkin Lymphoma (NHL): Symptoms & Subtypes

 Additional Features

-• Some patients with non-Hodgkin lymphoma (disease), particularly those with low-grade disease, may not experience any noticeable symptoms for an extended period.
+Some patients, particularly those with low-grade disease, may not experience any noticeable symptoms for an extended period.

 Laboratory Investigations for Non-Hodgkin Lymphoma (NHL)